Skip Global navigation and goto content

 Substance use disorders, like opioid use disorder (OUD), impact communities across America.
 It is a stark reality that cannot be ignored, a profound crisis that reaches across boundaries.

-Opioid use disorder, sometimes called “opioid dependence” or “opioid addiction” is a medical condition that can affect anyone – regardless of race, gender, income level or social status.
+Opioid use disorder, sometimes called “opioid dependence” or “opioid addiction” is a medical condition that can affect anyone – regardless of race, sex, income level or social status.
 The surge in OUD has reached epidemic proportions.
 It claims lives indiscriminately, leaving devastation in its wake.

 Morbidity and mortality due to substance use, misuse and overdose have been rising steadily over the past two decades.
-In 2022, we lost 7,769 people in Florida to fatal overdoses.

 The effects of OUD on an individual go beyond the physical harm and often include shattered dreams, unfulfilled potential, and irreparable loss for the person with OUD and those who care about them.
 It has become a pervasive problem that demands urgent attention, empathy, and compassion.